noahehall/theBookOfNoah/0current/aws/exams/services/globalArchitecture.md

 - recommendations and strategies to use when designing cloud architectures that maximize efficiency and reduce waste

 ## Well architected tool

+- free self-service tool to review AWS workloads anderstand potential risks in your architectures, and identify steps for improvement.
+- general process
+  - define your workload by answering a series of architectural questions
+  - the tool evaluates your responses against the 6 pillars of the well architected framework
+  - provides a
+    - prioritized list of issues/recommendations
+    - links to videos and documentation concerning best practices
+    - generated report that summarizes your workload review